 Will make it clear within contract specifications and induction training that violent or aggressive behaviour will not be tolerated.

-Will ensure that any incident involving violence or aggression which involves an employee of a Contractor is reported to UHSE via the incident reporting system and to the employing contractor for further action as necessary.
+Will ensure that any incident involving violence or aggression which involves an employee of a Contractor is reported to SHEW via the University's Incident Reporting system and to the employing contractor for further action as necessary.